Last Updated on December 7, 2021 by Bilingual Kidspot

 Advantages of MLAH

--The whole family can speak together in one language.
+- The whole family can speak together in one language.

--It strengthens the minority language so that the children are getting exposure to it more often
+- It strengthens the minority language so that the children are getting exposure to it more often

 Disadvantages of MLAH

--Younger children who are not at school yet, have more exposure to the minority language.
+- Younger children who are not at school yet, have more exposure to the minority language.
 When starting school they can sometimes be a little behind other peers in the community language.

--If one parent is not speaking their native language they may not feel comfortable or confident speaking that language consistently with their children.
+- If one parent is not speaking their native language they may not feel comfortable or confident speaking that language consistently with their children.
 Also if they don’t speak it well enough, children can pick up the mistakes made or the slang used.

-Context Method or Time and Place
+3. Raising Bilingual Kids using Context or Time & Place

 For example, if you have family members or friends who only speak a certain language, you switch the language you are speaking so that you are able to all understand each other.